-- metal-working and timber machining workshops; - low Corporation CNC waterjet able to cut almost any material; - large format CNC router to cut wood, plastics and aluminium; and - a number of industry-standard 3D Printers.
+- metal-working and timber-machining workshops - a computer numerical control (CNC) waterjet, able to cut almost any material - large format CNC router to cut wood, plastics and aluminium - a number of industry-standard 3D printers.

-The building is also home to The Hive, the University's purpose-built centre for entrepreneurship and enterprise.
+Maudslay is also home to The Hive, the University's purpose-built centre for entrepreneurship and enterprise.